-How to rotate a video (5 ways)
+How to rotate a video in Windows 10 and 11 (5 ways)

-How to rotate a video in Windows 10
+Learn how to rotate a video in Windows 10 and 11 clockwise and counterclockwise permanently.

 Windows 10 comes with a built-in video editor, and you can use this video editor to perform basic video editing tasks, including rotating videos.